shaykyasin/fcc-apis/README.md

  * If it does not contain a date or Unix timestamp, it returns null for those properties.

 #### Usage
-Send 'GET' requests to the above endpoint with queries as described above.
+Send "GET" requests to the above endpoint with queries as described above.
 ```
 https://shaykyasin-fcc-apis.herokuapp.com/timestamp/January%2019,%202016
 https://shaykyasin-fcc-apis.herokuapp.com/timestamp/1453218679